The AFD100 is one of the most anticipated amps to be released in recent times. Find out all about this Marshall Amp and is it worth the effort?

 But you can, (if you don't install anything in the loop) use the loop as a basic boost channel for the lead guitar stuff.
 The loop has a 10db gain within the circuit so just put the loop knob on full, press the switch and hey presto a 10db gain boost.

-Below is some interesting facts about amplifier loops... check it all out it's all good educational stuff.
+Below are some interesting facts about amplifier loops... check it all out it's all good educational stuff.

 Here's a little section from the Ultimate Metal Forum about loops: